We run on Mercury Outboards!

-Although fly fishing for trout at the surface using dry flies can be a lot of fun because it’s more visible, you’ll catch most of your rainbow, brown, brook trout or cutthroats using subsurface flies.
-It’s always a challenge anticipating how the trout are feeding, which dictates what nymphs and wet flies you need to catch the most trout.
+Although fly fishing for trout at the surface using dry flies can be a lot of fun because it’s more visual, you’ll catch most of your rainbow, brown, brook trout or cutthroats using subsurface flies.
+It’s always a challenge figuring out what the trout are feeding on, which dictates what nymphs and wet flies you need to be successful .
 80% to 90% of the trout’s food is taken below the surface.

 Trout will feed on all sorts of insects and crayfish dwelling along the bottom of rivers and creeks, such as nymphs, larvae, crustaceans, crawdads, leeches (use the Woolly Bugger for a good leech imitation), scuds and sowbugs.

 Look along the edge of the river or stream for rocks.
 Pick one up and inspect the bottom.
 You should find larvae and nymphs of some of the most abundant flies in the area.
 Match up the larvae or nymph with the closest fly in your box.
 It doesn’t guarantee success, but it’s a start if you’re in an unfamiliar area.

 Ask around the local area and find out if a certain fly or hatch is generally successful.
 But don’t get too married to any single wet fly or nymph.
 You have to be able to adjust to how trout are feeding, which means experimenting and not getting too stuck on a “favorite.”

 The key to fishing nymphs and wet flies beneath the surface is gauging the weight you need to reach the bottom.
 A bead on the head of a fly may be enough weight to reach the bottom, but if it isn’t, you may need to add a split shot.